 The Nintendo Switch OLED officially went on sale in October for $349.99, and offers a slew of improvements, most notably a vibrant 7-inch OLED display, 64GB of internal storage, and an improved kickstand that offers greater stability.
 The speakers get a bit louder and offer a touch more clarity, too, and there’s now a wired ethernet port built directly into the dock.

 While the supply has mostly caught up to demand, the Switch OLED model can still go out of stock.
 Luckily, both color configurations are available at several retailers at the moment.

-- Right now, you can pick up the OLED model with white Joy-Cons from Amazon, Target, Nintendo, GameStop, or Best Buy for $349.99, its standard retail price.
-The model with red and blue Joy-Cons is also available from Amazon, Nintendo, and Best Buy for the same price, if you’re keen on picking up the more colorful configuration.
+- Right now, you can pick up the OLED model with white Joy-Cons from Target, Nintendo, and Best Buy for $349.99, its standard retail price.
+The model with red and blue Joy-Cons is also available from Best Buy and Amazon (with delayed shipping) for the same price, if you’re keen on picking up the more colorful configuration.